hkellaway/Gloss/README.md

 #### A Simple Model

-Let's imagine we had a simple model represented by the following JSON:
+Let's imagine we have a simple model represented by the following JSON:

 ``` JSON
 {